stefangolubov/microservicessectionwise/section8/README.md

 - Fill all the details required to generate a **eurekaserver** Spring Boot project and add dependencies **Eureka Server**,**Spring Boot Actuator**, **Config Client**.
   Click GENERATE which will download the **eurekaserver** maven project in a zip format
 - Extract the downloaded maven project of **eurekaserver** and import the same into Eclipse by following the steps mentioned in the course
 - Visit **pom.xml** of **eurekaserver** and make sure all the required dependencies are present in it.
-Add **ribbon** to the exclusions list, **spring-boot-maven-plugin** plugin details along with docker image name details inside it like we discussed in the course.
+Add **spring-boot-maven-plugin** plugin details along with docker image name details inside it like we discussed in the course.
 This extra **spring-boot-maven-plugin** details will help us to generate a docker image using Buildpacks easily.
 Please note if you are using a Spring Boot version of >=2.5 then mentioning **ribbon** to the exclusions list is not required.
   Finally your pom.xml should looks like shown below,

 ### eurekaserver\pom.xml